 Individual and team-based forensic research, analysis and expert witness are part of our services as required for each specific case.
 Our expert witness teams may include other specialists such as data capture experts, lawyers, translators of Information Technology (IT) issues to legal issues, and other domain experts such as specialists in certain programming languages or the litigants’ industries.
 Working individually or as a team, as appropriate, we establish what actually happens in IT-related cases: who, what, when, where, how and why.

 Upon completion of all technical analysis and research, the real issues of each case are extracted and put into context, in an understandable form, and with reference to the relevant documents.

 - Closing A Case Quickly

-Taking a broad view of each case lets us spot critical issues in unexpected parts of the data, for example, we sometimes save clients lots of expense by spotting issues like:
+Taking a broad view of each case lets us spot critical issues in unexpected parts of the data.
+For example, we sometimes save clients significant expense by identifying issues that can close a case quickly::